LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 ---

-In this post I will detail popular diagnostic tests to quantify how well/if your MCMC sampling has converged. ***UNDER CONSTRUCTION - read at your own risk***
+In this post I will detail popular diagnostic tests to quantify how well/if your MCMC sampling has converged.

 ---
 # UNDER CONSTRUCTION - read at your own risk